Information For Students

 Getting a job is a game and you need to know the rules of the game in order to win that job.
 There are several expected things that you can do to be in the running for the position you are seeking.

 - A resume is an important document that employers expect you to submit for most jobs.
 A resume gives the employer an idea of what you know how to do: it gets you the interview, not the job.
 There are a variety of styles and formats that are used in resume writing.
 If you need assistance creating or improving a resume, stop by the WVC Career Center.
 Look at resume samples, use resume writing software or have the Center staff help you with your resume.
+Check out our WVC Resume and Cover Letter Packet to get you started.

 - Interviewing is based on an employer reading your resume and deciding you have many of the skills needed for the job.
 The interview should be a two way discussion: the employer asking questions about you and your skills and you asking the employer about the job and the company.
 Stop by the Career Center to practice interview questions or get interview tips.